ScottGuthart/aurora/README.md

 ## Contributing

 This is a private project for Aurora Intelligence.
-Please contact Dr. Sam Goodkind for any inquiries.
+Please contact Sam Goodkind for any inquiries.

 ## License